How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Introduction

 \section{Introduction}

 Recently, more than 3,000 biomedical papers are being published per day on average \cite{landhuis2016scientific, wang2020cord}.
-Searching these documents efficiently or extracting meaningful information from them would be of great help to researchers and practitioners in the field.
-Biomedical named entity recognition (BioNER), which involves identifying biomedical named entities in unstructured text, is a core task to do so.
-Since entities extracted by BioNER systems are utilized as important features in many downstream tasks such as question answering and drug-drug interaction extraction \cite{athenikos2010biomedical, liu2016drug}, BioNER is an essential ingredient in the field of information extraction.
+Searching these documents efficiently or extracting useful information from them would be of great help to researchers and practitioners in the field.
+Biomedical named entity recognition (BioNER), which involves identifying biomedical named entities in unstructured text, is a core task to do so since entities extracted by BioNER systems are utilized as important features in many downstream tasks such as drug-drug interaction extraction \cite{liu2016drug}.

-One important desideratum of BioNER models is to be able to generalize to unseen entity mentions since new named entities and concepts constantly emerge in biomedical literature.
-For example, pharmaceutical companies come up with marketing-appropriate names such as Gleevec to replace old names (usually identifiers) such as CGP-57148B and STI-571.
-Besides, the emergence of new viruses and diseases create new biomedical names such as SARS-CoV-2\footnote{Severe acute respiratory syndrome coronavirus 2} and COVID-19\footnote{The novel coronavirus disease 2019}.
-Generalization to such new entities is of paramount importance in the biomedical domain because it is directly related to human life and health.
+One important desideratum of BioNER models is to be able to generalize to unseen entity mentions.
+This generalization capability is of paramount importance in the biomedical domain due to the following reasons.
+First, various expressions for a biomedical entity (i.e., synonyms) continue to be made.
+For instance, pharmaceutical companies come up with marketing-appropriate names such as Gleevec to replace old names (usually identifiers) such as CGP-57148B and STI-571, whereas entities in other domains such as countries and companies are relatively unchanged.
+Second, new biomedical entities and concepts such as the novel coronavirus disease 2019 (COVID-19) constantly emerge, which can have a direct impact on human life and health.

-Unfortunately, existing BioNER models have limitations in identifying unseen mentions.
-In our pilot study, we trained the state-of-the-art (SOTA) model BioBERT \cite{lee2020biobert} on the NCBI corpus \cite{dougan2014ncbi}.
-We then tested how many spans containing the novel entity COVID-19 the model can extract from PubMed sentences.
-As a result, the model extracted only 45.7\% of all the spans despite achieving high overall performance on NCBI, with a recall of 90.5\%.
-Moreover, while recent works have made great efforts to push the SOTA on various benchmarks \citep{habibi2017deep, wang2019cross, yoon2019collabonet, lee2020biobert}, there has been little work that systematically analyzes the generalizability of BioNER models.
+In contrast to the importance of generalizing to new entities in the biomedical literature, there has been little systematic analysis of the generalizability of BioNER models.
+While recent works have made great efforts to push the state-of-the-art (SOTA) on various benchmarks \cite{habibi2017deep, wang2019cross, yoon2019collabonet, lee2020biobert}, it is questionable whether a high overall performance on a benchmark indicates true generalization.
+We conducted a pilot study to check if current BioNER models are reliable in identifying new entities.
+Specifically, we trained \biobert~\cite{lee2020biobert} on the NCBI corpus \cite{dougan2014ncbi}, and then tested how many spans containing the novel entity COVID-19 the model can extract from PubMed sentences.
+As a result, the model extracted only 45.7\% of all the spans, although it achieved high overall performance on NCBI (90.5\% in recall).
+From this, we conclude that existing BioNER models may have limitations in identifying unseen entities, and their generalizability should be explored in a more systematic way beyond measuring overall performance.